chameleon-system/sanitycheck-bundle/README.md

 Chameleon System SanityCheckBundle
 ==================================

-The SanityCheckBundle adds support for checks that aid you in finding common problems when running your application.
+The SanityCheckBundle is a Symfony integration bundle for the SanityCheck library.

-For example, you can ensure that there is enough disk space, or permissions on certain files are granted.
-With this bundle you can configure checks that verify that the requirements for running the applications are met.
+SanityCheck adds diagnosis capabilities to any PHP application.
+By defining a range of checks, it can be ensured that requirements for running the application are met continuously.
+For example, available disk space, granted file permissions or availability of remote systems can be checked.

-Where these checks are performed is up to you.
+When and where these checks are performed is up to you.
 In an installer, from the command line or an admin interface - just add the checks wherever they suit your needs.

 Documentation
 -------------